NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/Package-Restore.md

 MSBuild-integrated restore with NuGet 2.6 and earlier is typically enabled by right-clicking a solution in Visual Studio and selecting **Enable NuGet Package Restore**.
 This sets up the necessary files and folders for this option to work, as explained under [MSBuild-integrated restore in Visual Studio](#msbuild-integrated-restore-in-visual-studio).

 In some cases, a developer or company might want to enable or disable package restore on a machine by default for all users.
 This can be done by adding the same settings above to the global NuGet configuration file located in `%ProgramData%\NuGet\Config[\{IDE}[\{Version}[\{SKU}]]]`.
 Individual users can then selectively enable restore as needed on a project level.
-See [NuGet Config Extensibility Point](/ndocs/consume-packages/nuget-config-file-overview#nuget-config-extensibility-point) for exact details on how NuGet prioritizes multiple config files.
+See [Configuring NuGet Behavior](/ndocs/consume-packages/configuring-nuget-behavior#how-settings-are-applied) for exact details on how NuGet prioritizes multiple config files.

 ## Command-line restore

 For NuGet 2.6 and earlier, you use the [Install](/ndocs/tools/nuget.exe-cli-reference#install) command and point to the `packages.config` file that lists all the dependencies.

-For NuGet 2.7 and above, use the [Restore](/ndocs/tools/nuget.exe-cli-reference#restore) command to restore all packages in a solution.
+For NuGet 2.7 and above, use the [Restore](/ndocs/tools/nuget.exe-cli-reference#restore) command to restore all packages in a solution (using either `packages.config` for NuGet 2.x or `project.json` for NuGet 3.x).
 For a given project folder such as `c:\proj\app`, the common variations below each restore the packages:

 	c:\proj\app\> nuget restore
 	c:\proj\app\> nuget.exe restore app.sln